 Water is life in many forms.
 Because of that, humans stopped roaming tens of thousands of years ago to settle near sources of water.
 From Mesopotamia to Budapest, Ho Chi Minh City, Montréal, New Orleans, New York, and Paris, humans have always lived near water.
 Obviously, that includes Cuenca, Ecuador.

 I will share some highlights I have learned about Cuenca’s famous 4 rivers along with what you might look for as you tour them yourself.
 If you’re after a guided experience, we also provide details for a quality guide that provides tours of Cuenca’s rivers with a focus on trees & birds.
+For a slightly different vantage point, check out this article on exploring Cuenca’s rivers by bicycle.

 Here we go!